ilya-shevtsov/Kotlin-Navigation-Project/README.md

 <img src="README%20Images/createdfragemnts.jpg" width="400">

-- Now click and drag the little bubble on the right side of the mainFragment and connect it to secondFragment.
-Then do the same thing back, it should look like this:
+- If you hover over the "mainFragment" layout a bobble will appear on the side of it.
+Click it and drag it to the right side of the secondFragment.
+Then do the same thing back.
+It should look like this:

 <img src="README%20Images/dothesameback.jpg" width="400">